Dylan-Liew/definitely-not-java/docs/17-abstract.md

 > Notes:

 > - Abstract class cannot be instantiated
-  - Class must be abstract if it has abstact methods
+  - Class must be abstract if it has abstract methods
   - Can contain abstract methods, concrete methods and fields
   - Can have no abstract methods
-  - Can have constrcutors for subclasses to call
+  - Can have constructors for subclasses to call

 ## Abstract Methods
 - Methods without implementation